Aayzie/TheForsenAwards/README.md

 ## How to use (Chrome)

-1. Clone the repo or download the zip file.
+1. Download ZIP or clone the repo

 2. Extract the folder somewhere on your PC.